Updated February 2026

 - Retaining financial records for a minimum of six years from the end of the relevant financial year

 A register of ‘people with significant control’ must be kept, detailing individuals with substantial shares or voting rights.
-Ensuring legal compliance involves staying updated with regulations and maintaining accurate records of all financial transactions and significant company decisions.
+Ensuring legal compliance involves staying up to date with regulations and maintaining accurate records of all financial transactions and significant company decisions.

 Summary